tejas2292/WifiP2P/README.md

 7. Both devices should now display each other's names in the list.
 8. Tap on a device to view more details or initiate a connection.

-## Screenshots
-[Include screenshots of the app in action, showcasing the device list and any other relevant features.]

 ## Development
 This app was developed using Android Studio.
 To set up the development environment and build the app from source, follow these steps: